 At times, the court’s involvement will become necessary.
 On the other hand, if you are the paying parent and have fallen behind on your support payments, do not expect them to go away.
 There is help available, and a skilled family law attorney can help you figure out the most constructive way to move forward.Contact Attorney Jonathan D. Katz for Child Support Cases in New Paltz, Olive and Kingston, New York

-For all child support questions, including enforcement and modification, reach out to the law offices of Attorney Jonathan D. Katz for a no-cost, confidential free consultation.
-Request your free consultation by calling (845) 834-4747 or toll-free (845) 255-7635 or fill out our convenient online contact form.
+For all child support questions, including enforcement and modification, reach out to the law offices of Attorney Jonathan D. Katz for a no-cost, confidential consultation.
+Contact us calling (845) 328-2159 or toll-free (866) 843-6388 or fill out the online contact form to schedule your consultation with Jonathan D. Katz.